postersw/AndersonIsland/ReadMe.txt

 Then copy them into www/locales/android/drawable-xxxx.
 Phonegap Build  will then copy them into res/drawable-xxxx.
 For the large icon, it can be 256x256, colored.
 It must be called ic_pushbots_licon.png.

+The following no longer works in cli 7.1.0 as of 4/28/18.
+Use <resource-file ....> instead.
 PGB has added beta support for Android localization files which also will put files into the Android res/ directory.
 To add, create directory locales/android/ in the root of your PGB application zip / repo, and place your localization files there.
 The contents will be copied into the Android res/ directory, and any nested sub-directory structures will persist.